andreaskaris/kubernetes-clientgo-codegen/README.md

 and informer-gen will generate the client code that's needed to interact with a custom resource via the kubernetes API.

-Now of this code (other than `main.go`) is mine and all credit goes to the original authors, this repo shall just serve as a minimal example for what's needed to get code-generation up and running.
+None of this code (other than `main.go`) is mine and all credit goes to the original authors, this repo shall just serve as a minimal example for what's needed to get code-generation up and running.